jdillard/personal-site/source/_trips/2022-04-23-nisqually-bridge-run.md

 ![Nisqually Chute Post Run](/assets/images/trips/nisqually-chute-after.jpg "Nisqually Chute Post Run"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Looking back at the chute.
 We stopped to watch some others drop into the chute that's looker's right.</i></small>

-The snow got better for the next set of turns, we weren't sure if it was reverse corn from the cloud cover, or had just been more protected from the sun.
+The snow got better for the next set of turns, We weren't sure if it was reverse corn from the cloud cover, or had just been more protected from the sun.

 ![Nisqually Chute Half Way](/assets/images/trips/nisqually-chute-half-way.jpg "Nisqually Chute Half Way"){: .shadow-5.oversized}{: loading="lazy"} <small><i>There was a nice section of corn half way down the run.</i></small>